 Accommodation businesses operating within the Great Ocean Road region in Victoria have been on the receiving end of a false billing scam.
-The scam, which has been operating since 2012, has resulted in bills being sent out for unauthorised advertising on a tourism website.
+It has been operating since 2012, resulting in bills being sent out for unauthorised advertising on a tourism website.

 Invoices are being sent out by Holiday Great Ocean Road for advertising on the www.holidaygreatoceanroad.com website.
 A sample of a typical invoice they post out in the mail is shown below.

 - It originates from a company titled Special Days Pty Ltd which is based in Sydney